ethereum-optimism/keygeneration/README.md

 # keygeneration

 Offline key generation.
 Generates a [bip 39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) compliant mnemonic.
 Useful for generating keys on an airgapped computer.
+This package will download and package all of the required dependencies for key generation on an Ubuntu 18.xx (Bionic Beaver) machine.
+These dependencies can be loaded onto an airgapped computer for key generation.

+Use this at your own risk as this comes with no guarantees.

 ## Local Dependencies